Doorstead

 Source: Doorstead market data, aggregated from public records and online rental listings across all property types, Houston metro, May 2026.

-Rent by Property Type in the Houston Metro
+Rent by Property Type in Houston Metro

-Property Type in Houston metroMedian RentAvg.
+Property Type in Houston MetroMedian RentAvg.
 Days on MarketMoM Change

-All Property Types (Blended)$2,09762 days-0.0%
+All Property Types (Blended)$2,11558 days+0.1%

-Condo$1,79174 days+0.4%
+Townhouse$2,381103 days+0.4%

 Source: Doorstead market data, aggregated from public records and online rental listings, Houston metro, May 2026.